 Applicants whose recent secondary education ( or equivalent) were taken in a language other than English will be required to demonstrate English proficiency.
 Specific English Language Proficiency requirements for this course are outlined in the table below:

 | IELTS ||6.0 with no band less than 6.0 |

 | TOEFL iBT (Internet-based) ||60 with no score less than 20 |

 | PTE Academic ||50 with no score less than 50 |

 Applicants with recent secondary education are those whose admission is primarily based on the completion of year 12 within the last two years.
 This also includes applicants who may have completed their senior secondary studies with a TAFE or VET provider within the last two years and includes applicants whose secondary education was undertaken interstate or overseas.

 Applicants with recent secondary education may be admitted to the Bachelor of Early Childhood (Birth to 5 years) if they have successfully attained the NSW Higher School Certificate or interstate or overseas equivalent and they meet the English Language Proficiency (please see table above).

-For other more information visit the English Language Proficiency Requirements page.
+For more information visit the Applicants with Recent Secondary Education page.